 This oatmeal bath treatment with milk and honey combines ingredients used throughout history for health and beauty.
 Using a combination of milk, honey, and soothing oats, this oatmeal bath treatment is exactly what tired skin needs to recuperate.
 Deeply nourishing, this bath treatment fights against dry, itchy skin – especially when your skin is feeling dull in the middle of the winter.
-In addition, this oatmeal bath helps ease the inflammation that comes from sunburn and contact with poison ivy.
+In addition, this oatmeal bath helps ease the inflammation from sunburn and contact with poison ivy.
 The occasional end-of-the-day bath is also a fantastic way to unwind before bed and to melt away stress and tension.

 Do you buy into the bathing ritual?